Urbanisation could be harming our families

 If you look out of your window, it may seem like there’s plenty of greenery, but many species of native flora and fauna have declined due to urban expansion, including the stunning Yellow-tailed Black-Cockatoo, Superb Fairy-wren and intriguing Short-beaked Echidna.
 Australia's urban areas support over 30% of our threatened plant and animal species, but experts say that in these areas, local extinction of some species is expected1.

 Not only that, more and more studies are proving that urbanisation is associated with increased levels of mental illness, including depression.
 It can not only affect you, but sadly, our children too, with almost one in five of all young people aged 11 to 17 years experiencing high levels of psychological distress2.
-That statistic is so heart breaking, and it’s a reason why The Nature Conservancy (TNC) is determined to keep our communities healthy and happy by greening our cities and protecting public green spaces through an Urban Forest Strategy we're developing in partnership with Resilient Melbourne, experts, land managers and policy makers.
+That statistic is so heart breaking, and it’s a reason why The Nature Conservancy (TNC) is determined to keep our communities healthy and happy by greening our cities and protecting public green spaces through Australia's first Urban Forest Strategy we developed in partnership with Resilient Melbourne, experts, land managers and policy makers.

 Together we can create a win-win situation for people and nature.